Manage users, groups, and roles with SCIM

 ### Users

-Use your personal admin credentials when performing interactive admin tasks.
+Use your personal admin credentials when you perform interactive admin tasks.
 Construct the HTTP `Authorization` header as `Basic <base64(username:API-KEY)>`.

 For example, authorize as `demo:p@55w0rd`: